Berry Berenson: Early life

-Berinthia Berenson, nicknamed "Berry", was born in Murray Hill, Manhattan, New York City.
+Berinthia Berenson, nicknamed "Berry", was born on April 14, 1948, in Murray Hill, Manhattan, New York City.
 Her mother was born Maria-Luisa Yvonne Radha de Wendt de Kerlor, better known as Gogo Schiaparelli, a socialite of Italian, Swiss, & French ancestry.
 Her father, Robert Lawrence Berenson, was an American career diplomat turned shipping executive.
 He was of Russian-Jewish and Polish-Jewish descent, and his family's original surname was Valvrojenski.

 Her elder sister, Marisa Berenson, became a well-known model and actress.
 Their maternal grandmother was Italian-born fashion designer Elsa Schiaparelli, and her maternal grandfather was Wilhelm de Wendt de Kerlor, a Theosophist and psychic medium.
 The Berenson sisters were also great-grandnieces of Giovanni Schiaparelli, an Italian astronomer who believed he had discovered canals on Mars, and a second cousin, once removed, of art expert Bernard Berenson (1865–1959), and his sister Senda Berenson (1868–1954), an athlete and educator who was one of the first two women elected to the Basketball Hall of Fame.